CoCoNut-UvA/coconut/docs/source/calculator.rst

     }

 After the children traversal, we should have a left and right child of type NUM.
 Now, the operation can be performed on the children, resulting in a new NUM node.
-We then return the NUM node replacing the original binop node.
-To do this, we introduce a new node called *new* and assign it the value of the operation in a NUM
+We then return the NUM node, replacing the original binop node.
+To do this, we introduce a new node called *new* and assign it the value of the operation in a NUM node.
-node:

 .. code-block:: text